Rays vs. Yankees Player Props Betting Odds

 |0

-- Arozarena has picked up a hit in six games in a row.
-In his last 10 games he is hitting .297 with two doubles, a triple, four home runs, three walks and eight RBI.
+- Franco has picked up at least one hit in two straight games.
+In his last five games he is hitting .316 with two doubles, a home run, two walks and four RBI.

 |Opponent